uncsdss/DATA992-Summer-2025-Team1/literature_review.md

   Applies large-scale topic modeling across GitHub and addresses duplicate detection using LSH.
   [Link](https://arxiv.org/abs/1704.00135)

 → *For our project:* BERTopic is central to our metadata generation pipeline.
-We may also explore duplicate mitigation strategies like Locality Sensitive Hashing to help distinguish highly similar documentation in BlueXP.
+We may also explore duplicate mitigation strategies like LSH to help distinguish highly similar documentation in BlueXP.

 ---